d-krupke/ALENEX24-partial-coverage-path-planning/README.md

 ## Algorithm Overview:

 Our adapted algorithm extends the work of Fekete and Krupke to handle polygonal instances with regions of varying costs.
-Below is a simplified explanation of the algorithm, suited for our GitHub project page.
+Below is a simplified explanation of the algorithm.

 ### Steps of the Generalized Algorithm